 It was among the gods that his place had been elevated and he owed that to Nammath’s long unwavering service (more on that to come) and his father.
 He took after Aerdran, who greeted him that first day (from afar, Zuras’s Ban still held him) with hawk and rabbit.
 Lillandra was his mother and Shamran his brother, but the Beast Lord was closest to Aerdran and his half-sister, the Earth Mother.

 Humak became a Prophecy rock star when he appeared at Leyrantha with the Earth Mother to witness Nammydan and Elryssa’s marriage.
 Elryssa was a princess of the Grey Elves and Nammydan was the famous middle son of the Nammoran the Firstborn.
 Nammydan had been in the grove, studying with the Harnae for decades, when the Seeress made a surprise visit (one of two such visits, the second was after Ilnaya’s kidnapping, when only Tarik remained in the grove.
-Neither visit was looked up with favor by the grove’s inhabitant[s]).
+Neither visit was looked upon with favor by the grove’s inhabitant[s]).
 She was the one, if you’ll remember, who had shown the Harnae the grove in the first place, in exchange for a promise to teach Nammoran and his heirs.
 The Seeress told the Harnae that Nammydan must leave the grove even though his lessons were incomplete.
-His brother Kandol, she said, would come to them later and after the Harnae taught him, they’d have met their end of the bargain.
+One more from the line of Nammoran, she said, would come to them later and after the Harnae taught him, they’d have met their end of the bargain.
+That last student turned out to be none other than Kandol, Nammydan’s son.

 A higher destiny awaited Nammydan.
 He had to save Elryssa.
 She’d been bitten by an Ulgarja and lay in a poisoned swoon.
 If Nammydan didn’t help soon, she’d perish, and at the time, no one had ever died.
 Sudnar smiled on Nammydan and he reached Elryssa in time.
 The two fell in love and decided to elope rather than listen to Ylindelay’s fuss for the next decade while planning a glorious reception.
 Nammydan and Elryssa didn’t need or want a big ceremony with lots of rice throwing and bouquets.
 They were happy enough just cuddling and so they went to Leyrantha, to swear eternal love while standing in the Stones.